 Dates and times for opening

-You may pick up your key and move into your room beginning at 8 a.m. on Friday, January 10 (please note that we cannot accommodate requests to move in prior to that date).
-When you first arrive on campus, you should go to the Residence Life Office in Old Sem to get your room key (refer to the campus map for help in locating Old Sem).
-Spring orientation begins that day, and so you should plan your arrival to campus to allow you enough time to move in and attend orientation (visit New Student Orientation's website to learn more about spring orientation).
+You may pick up your key and move into your room between 9:00 a.m. - 11:00 a.m. on Friday, January 7.
+When you first arrive on campus, you should go to the Bardsley Grand Foyer in the Thomas Commons to get your room key (refer to the campus map for help in locating the Thomas Commons).
+Spring orientation begins that day at 11:30 a.m., so you should plan your arrival to campus to allow you enough time to move in and attend orientation (visit New Student Orientation's website to learn more about spring orientation).

 Meal plan information

-The first meal served for all new and transfer students participating in the orientation program will be lunch on Friday, January 10.
-We need to collect meal plan preferences from all new students.
-Please refer to the meal plan selection information for more details.
+The first meal served for all new and transfer students participating in the orientation program will be lunch on Friday, January 7.
+We need to collect meal plan preferences from all new students.* Please refer to the meal plan selection information for more details.
 The first meal for returning students not participating in the orientation program will be brunch on Sunday, January 9.

 ID card photos

 You will receive a Cornell identification (ID) card when you get to campus and you will be required to carry that at all times.
 You can choose to submit your ID card photo in advance to have it ready for your arrival.
 All photos received by Noon on Wednesday, January 5 will be printed and at the check-in table when you arrive.
 Refer to ID Photo Submission information for details.